 Taylor Sheridan’s script is intelligent, thoughtful and emotionally deep.
 Interwoven between the mystery and the action is a heartbreaking film about loss, grief and how it affects us over the years.
 “I’d like to tell you it gets easier.
 But it doesn’t,” Lambert tells another grieving father.
 Lambert is an iron-willed soul but his character is given layers and when he has a sad moment of reflection, you can see he harbors a wounded soul.
 Credit goes to writer and director Sheridan for taking the time to develop these characters and make them into real people, so to speak.
 Olsen is also quite effective as Banner.
 She has no idea what she is in for when she arrives but she quickly finds out and Olsen’s performance is very strong, indeed.

 Wind River is a beautifully shot film by Ben Richardson who makes good use of the mountainous locales and snow.
 You can almost feel the ice and the bone chilling cold and Gary Roach’s editing is spot on.
 Nick Cave and Warren Ellis’s score has Native American flavor but they have also kept their score accessible to the entire audience which enhances what is happening on screen.
 Wind River is not a particularly heavy, beat-you-over-the-head film about the plight of the Native Americans.
 It is a respectful, poignant, sad and sometimes exciting film about real people stuck in a horrible situation.
-In a very slow year for good quality films, Wind River stands at the top of the list.
+Wind River is a classy, elegant, immensely rich and mysterious film and easily one of the year’s best films.

 Wind River – **** 3/4 out of 5